sunlei/zsh-ssh/README.md

 # zsh-ssh

-Better completion for ssh in Zsh.
+Better host completion for ssh in Zsh.

 [![asciicast](https://asciinema.org/a/381405.svg)](https://asciinema.org/a/381405)